tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 10. Fill Key with `service` and in Value with `api`.
 11. Add another tag with Key `environment` and Value `prod`.
 These keys will help us identify our EC2 instances running the API later.
 12. Click on Next: Configure Security Group.
 13. You can name the security group as you want.
+But make it descriptive, you cannot rename it later!
 14. Click Add Rule.
-15. In port range put `9000` and in Source `0.0.0.0/0`.
-This will enable the port 9000 from and out every IP.
-Security groups are stateful, so if we enable port 9000 it will be available for inbound and outbound traffic
+15. In port range put `9000` and in Source `0.0.0.0/0`, and add a meaningful description.
+This will enable incoming traffic on port 9000 from every IP, so you can "contact" your instance from the outside.
+If you pay attention, by default we also get a rule allowing inbound traffic on port 22, which we will use for SSH'ing to the instance.
+Also by default, outbound traffic (that is, traffic originating from your instance) will be allowed to any destination and port, but you could restrict that later by editing the outbound rules for the security group.
-16. Click Review and Launch
+16. Click Review and Launch.
-17. Click Launch
+17. Click Launch.
 18. When asked to select an existing key pair, choose `create a new key pair`, give it as name `aws_workshop` and click download.
-Store it in a secure place, we will use it to ssh into the instances during the whole workshop
+Store it in a secure place (`~/.ssh` is good, but make sure you `chmod 400` the PEM file so only your user can read it), we will use it to SSH into the instances during the whole workshop.
-19. Click Launch Instances
+19. Click Launch Instances.
-20. Wait until it starts
+20. Wait until it starts.
-21. Click on the security group and copy the group-id to use it latter
+21. Click on the security group and copy the group-id to use it later.

 ---
 **Next:** create a [PostgresSQL database on RDS](/workshop/s3-web-ec2-api-rds/03-RDS.md).